dd32/td-gh-ex/readme.txt

 = A slightly darker color has been used for links
 = Fixed Meta links now redirect to their respective archive pages

-= Users can now use any name for apple touch icons, favicons and logos = Added Options to not use the default logos and favicons = Removed Site verification, analytics, etc.
+= Users can now use any name for apple touch icons, favicon and logos = Added Options to not use the default logos and favicon = Removed Site verification, analytics, etc.
-= Removed default logo, favicons and apple touch icons
+= Removed default logo, favicon and apple touch icons

 = Few sampression hooks ( sampression_meta, sampression_title, sampression_favicon, sampression_styles, sampression_links, sampression_logo, etc. ) are introduced.